-She began her career as a professional gardener in New York and Connecticut garnering a lifelong interest in plants and the complexities of plant communities.
+She began her career as a professional gardener in New York and Connecticut garnering a keen interest in plants and the complexities of plant communities.
 The daughter of an artist and builder, she grew up in central Kentucky where she spent weekends exploring the countryside with her architectural historian aunt in search of historic stone houses and rock walls.
-Those early travels fostered an appreciation for the repetitive patterns found in the bluegrass region’s agrarian landscape contrasted with the craggy contours of the surrounding Appalachian woodlands.
+Those early travels fostered an appreciation for the repetitive patterns found in the agrarian landscape, contrasted with the craggy contours of the surrounding Appalachian woodlands.
 Such impressions have inspired an aesthetic philosophy grounded in clean, deliberate design that respects the classic appeal of regional settings.

 Is a consultant for the firm and brings to his work a passion for environmental science and an intuitive approach to design and drawing.
-He received Master of Landscape Architecture from SUNY College of Environmental Science and Forestry and has undergraduate degrees from the University of Connecticut in Geology and Geography.
-Bryan has previously worked as an environmental scientist for Milone and MacBroom in Cheshire, CT and as a landscape designer Saratoga Associates in New York City.
+He received a Master of Landscape Architecture from SUNY College of Environmental Science and Forestry and has undergraduate degrees from the University of Connecticut in Geology and Geography.
+Bryan has previously worked as an environmental scientist for Milone and MacBroom in Cheshire, CT and as a landscape designer at Saratoga Associates in New York City.